arbes2/SmartTaskManager/README.md

-# Smart Task Manager 📝
+# 📝 Smart Task Manager

-A simple Java-based task management app using Maven.
+A simple Java console application to manage tasks, built using Maven and JUnit 5.

-## Features
+## 🚀 Features
+- Add new tasks with title, deadline, and priority
+- View all tasks in a list
-- ✅ Add, view, and delete tasks
+- Delete tasks by title
-- ⏰ Set deadlines and priorities
+- Simple and clean command-line interface

+## 📸 Demo Screenshot
+*(Optional: Add a screenshot of your app running in the terminal)*

+## 💻 Technologies Used
+- Java 17
-- 🖥 Console interface
+- Maven
+- JUnit 5

-## How to Run
+## 🧪 How to Run

+### Compile
 ```bash
 mvn compile
 mvn exec:java